vigoux/azy.nvim/README.md

 ## Installation

+_WARNING: this plugin will clash with [nvim-fzy](https://github.com/mfussenegger/nvim-fzy) so you need to only have one of these installed at a time_

 As this plugin requires the compilation of a small C library, you will have to have the following system dependencies:
 - A `C` compiler in your path, to compile the library